Infrastructure

 RELATED: KenGen Invests Sh32.2bn in Olkaria VII Geothermal Plant

-Kaishan Group is the company that built the 35-MW Sosian Menengai Geothermal Power Plant, which has been supplying electricity to the national grid since June 2023.
+Kaishan Group is the company that built the 35-MW Sosian Menengai Geothermal Power Plant, which has been supplying electricity to the national grid since mid-last year.

 In June, the UK’s Globeleq broke ground on another 35 MW geothermal plant in Menengai, set to feed the grid in 2025—pushing the area’s total power production capacity to 105 MW.